 - Prime hiking is in ~late-September until about early November or so.
 And then from about late February to about ~mid-May.

 - Moab winters are rather lovely in my opinion but can be cold.
 And those below freezing temps often take people, forgetting it is a high desert, by surprise!
 You may even need traction devices.
-And you’ll still have sun exposure and the relatively high altitude.
+And you’ll still have sun exposure and a relatively high altitude.

 - Summer?
 Many people still come here despite temps routinely pushing pass 100F!
 If you must hike here then, PLEASE start early in the day, stop by 10 AM and do not think of hiking again until after 6 PM to be safe.
 As pointed out to me, your chocolate will melt in the Summer, too.
 However, I’d rather be in the nearby La Sals and not the desert floor.
 Cooler AND I can enjoy my chocolate. 😀